Video, DVD, streaming – are all very well, but you can’t replace a real cinema.

 I can remember, how around 15 years ago the death of the cinema was in full swing here in country areas and as a result the Radstadt Culture Group “Das Zentrum“ was set up to counteract this trend.
 What started out as a sort of mobile cinema in the local town hall, often with a sparse audience, very quickly became a weekly cultural highlight.

-Nowadays the Cinema:Club has cult status and is seemingly indispensible.
+Nowadays the “Cinema in the tower” has cult status and is seemingly indispensible.
 Since the move to the “Zeughaus” in the Town Tower around ten years ago, there have are been always plenty of keen cinemagoers and rightly so, as those responsible show good taste in their choice and without exception films of the highest quality are shown.
 I admit I was sceptical at first, as many of the foreign films were shown in their original version with subtitles.
 But I quickly realised this adds to the pleasure of a cinema evening, as you are spared badly translated dialogues.
-Films shown are mostly bang up-to-date, as once again proven this month with films such as “The Divine Order“ or “The Best of All Worlds”.
-In addition the newly adapted top floor of the medieval tower is soon to become home of the Cinema:Clubs, boosting the cinema experience for sure.
+Films shown are mostly bang up-to-date.

-The Cinema:Club received an additional upgrade some years ago due to the installation of an open-air cinema in the inner courtyard of the former local court during the months of July and August.
+The “Cinema in the tower” received an additional upgrade some years ago due to the installation of an open-air cinema in the inner courtyard of the former local court during the months of July and August.
 Thus I was able to experience first-hand that open-air cinema has lost nothing of its fascination – providing the weather co-operates!
 My weekly planning has also been knocked on the head due to

-the Cinema:Club in the past few years.
+the “Cinema in the tower) in the past few years.
 Whereas previously Wednesday evening was always reserved for Champions League matches, now Messi, Ronaldo, Robben & co. have to do without me – oh well, they’ll survive.

 It doesn’t always have to be an Oscar